Day of the Dead: Guatemala

 Guatemalan celebrations of the Day of the Dead, on November 1, are highlighted by the construction and flying of giant kites.
 It is customary to fly kites to help the spirits find their way back to Earth.
 A few kites have notes for the dead attached to the strings of the kites.
 The kites are used as a kind of telecommunication to heaven.
 A big event also is the consumption of fiambre, which is made only for this day during the year.
 In addition to the traditional visits to grave sites of ancestors, the tombs and graves are decorated with flowers, candles, and food for the dead.
 In a few towns, Guatemalans repair and repaint the cemetery with vibrant colors to bring the cemetery to life.
 They fix things that have gotten damaged over the years or just simply need a touch-up, such as wooden grave cross markers.
 They also lay flower wreaths on the graves.
 Some families have picnics in the cemetery.

+Honduras

+In Honduras, November 2nd is widely commemorated as the Day of the Dead, a date on which a special mass is celebrated and families visit cemeteries, decorate graves, and bring flowers, candles, or other objects for their deceased loved ones Some Honduran traditions state that relatives clean and adorn graves, clean cemeteries, and bring wreaths or arrangements.
+This celebration in the Honduran context is more focused in cemeteries than homes.
+In some regions of the country during November 1st, white flowers are placed especially for deceased children, as a sign of the purity of their souls.
+In some cases, music or entertainment is brought to the cemetery as part of the collective or communal visit.
+Similar to other contexts, these customs have a strong Christian-Catholic component combined with popular elements that may have local pre-Columbian roots.